-African Centre for Media Excellence (ACME) with pleasure announces the call for entries and nominations to the Uganda National Journalism Awards 2017.
+African Centre for Media Excellence (ACME) is pleased to announce the call for entries and nominations to the Uganda National Journalism Awards 2018.

-Organised with support from the Democratic Governance Facility, the 2017 awards are open to all professional journalists working in print, television, radio and online news platforms in Uganda for stories published or broadcast between 1 January and 31 December 2016.
+The 2018 awards are open to all professional journalists working in print, television, radio and online news platforms in Uganda for stories published or broadcast between 1 January and 31 December 2017.
 The objectives are to:

 - increase the quantity and quality of public affairs reporting and investigative journalism;